-Candidates without undergraduate preparation and/or teaching experience are expected to complete either EDEL 630 - Elementary Student Teaching Internship/Practicum or EDSE 630 - Secondary Student Teaching Internship/Practicum in order to fulfill degree requirements.
-The Dean of Education will work with schools to find an appropriate placement for those students.
+Candidates without undergraduate preparation and/or teaching experience are expected to complete either EDEL 630 (Elementary Student Teaching Internship/Practicum) or EDSE 630 (Secondary Student Teaching Internship/Practicum) in order to fulfill degree requirements.
+The Dean of Education will work with students and schools to find appropriate placements.

 The faculty member supervising the internship will follow the guidelines for internships/field placements as described in the M.Ed.
-Internship Guidelines manual and utilize assessment tools to assess continued appropriateness of the field placements and cooperating teachers.
+Internship Guidelines manual and assess continued appropriateness of field placements and cooperating teachers.

-Using the final Internship/Practicum evaluations aligned with appropriate international standards, students will be evaluated on mastery of relevant program knowledge, skills, and dispositions for field-based educators.
-Data will be used to determine the student's preparedness for entry into the K-12 educational setting.
-Students will also evaluate the appropriateness of the internship setting, cooperating teacher, and university supervisor/faculty internship instructor.
-Students should refer to the Internship/Practicum Handbook for more information.
+Using appropriate international standards, students will be evaluated on mastery of relevant program knowledge, skills, and dispositions for field-based educators.
+Data from classroom observations, one-on-one conferences with student teachers, and self-reflection memos will be used to determine the student's growth and readiness for entry into the K-I2 educational setting.
+Students can refer to the Internship/Practicum Handbook for more information.